 Project Angel Fares was founded in 2012 after being inspired by the story of Jake Grys, a young man with Osteogenesis Imperfecta (brittle bone disease) and dwarfism.
 Jake and his family became the first to visit Morgan’s Wonderland through Project Angel Fares.

 In May 2020, Project Angel Fares joined BCFS Health and Human Services.
 BCFS Health and Human Services is a San Antonio based non-profit with roots dating back to 1944 with a mission of caring for the most vulnerable populations.

-“We are extremely proud of what we have accomplished over the years and today, along with the long history and expertise of the BCFS System, we plan to not only continue our work, but we hope to grow and serve more families and children in need,” said Sharon Krietzburg, executive director of Project Angel Fares.
+“We are extremely proud of what we have accomplished over the years and today, along with the long history and expertise of BCFS Health and Human Services, we plan to not only continue our work but to grow and serve more families and children in need,” said Sharon Krietzburg, Executive Director of Project Angel Fares.